|Office Hours||Monday and Wednesday, 4:00-4:45|

 3. Section participation (5%): participation and performance on quizzes in section.

-4. In class exam (20%): in class exam consisting of multiple choice, short answer, and essay questions.
-Sample questions will be available one week before exam.
+4. Two in class exams (30%): in class exam consisting of multiple choice, short answer, and essay questions.
+Sample questions will be available one week before each exam.

 The following scale will be used to convert numeric scores to letter grades: 98-100 A+, 93-98 A, 90-93 A-, 88-90 B+, 83-88 B, 80-83 B-, 78-80 C+, 73-78 C, 70-73 C-, 60-70 D, below 60 F. For students taking the course pass/no pass, a C- (70) is the minimum grade for receiving a pass.